 Join Us For an Extended Weekend to Celebrate Black History, Culture & Community in Richmond, VA.

-On race weekend, our nonprofit is not only hosting Run Richmond 16.19, but three meaningful events.
+On race weekend, our nonprofit is not only hosting Run Richmond 16.19, but also a post-race festival with live music.
 In addition, we are collaborating with local nonprofit partners who are offering additional activities to enrich your experience.

 Interested to learn more?
 Keep on scrolling, scrolling, scrolling, …